ProgrammerAk55/Prodigy-Ds-Task-1/README.md

 ## 🔍 Exploratory Data Analysis (EDA)

-    During the EDA Process, I performed the following steps:
+   During the EDA process, I performed the following steps:

 ✔️ **Data Cleaning** – Identified and handled missing values, duplicates, and outliers to ensure data quality

 ✔️ **Exploration** – Examined the distribution and characteristics of categorical and continuous variables